EMODnet/EMODnet-Biology-invasive-macroalgae-sdm/README.md

 Sainz-Villegas, S., de la Hoz, C.F., Juanes, J.A., Puente, A. 2022.
 Predicting non-native seaweeds global distributions: The importance of tuning individual algorithms in ensembles to obtain biologically meaningful results.
 Frontiers in Marine Science, 9, 1009808.

-Cobos, ME., Peterson AT., Barve, N., Osorio-Olvera, L. 2019.
+Cobos, M.E., Peterson A.T., Barve, N., Osorio-Olvera, L. 2019.
 Kuenm: an R package for detailed development of ecological niche models using Maxent.
 PeerJ, 7:e6281.

 ### Code and methodology